Budibase/website/content/blog/open-source-low-code-platforms/index.md

 The opposite of open source software is proprietary software.
 Proprietary software is often referred to as closed source.
 The primary difference between open source and proprietary software is that the user cannot see the code base and must agree to a license that prohibits them from doing anything to the software that the author has not permitted.

 ## The pros and cons of an open source low code platform
-Deciding between open source and closed source can be a tricky decision.
-To help with this, we have listed the pros and cons of open source low code platforms:
+Deciding between open source and proprietary software can be a tricky decision.
+To help with this, we have listed the pros and cons of open source low-code platforms:

 ### Pros
-- **Transparency**: Often, with proprietary software, when we request a product change or support fix, we are delivered a ticket number and little other feedback.
+- **Transparency**: Often, with proprietary software, when we request a product change or support fix, we are given a ticket number and little other feedback.
 These requests often disappear into the abyss with zero to little knowledge of the progress.
-This lack of transparency is hard to handle when users rely on this change.
+This lack of transparency is hard to handle when users rely on the requested change.
 With open source software, users can monitor the progress as the data, code, and software development process is open for all to see - in many cases, users can fix the problem themselves!
+This is critical for low-code, as the platforms must be flexible in nature, and in many cases, power mission critical functions across a company's operations.
 - **Control**: Companies choose open source because they have greater control and can change parts of the software to meet their needs.
-They can also examine the software to ensure it is not doing anything they do not want.
+They can also examine the low-code platform to ensure it is not doing anything they do not want.
 - **Reliability**: Proprietary software relies on a company updating, patching, and enhancing the codebase.
 Open standards and peer review ensure that open source code is tested accordingly and often.
 - **Flexibility**: With open source software, users are not locked into using the code in any specific way.
+This is critical for low-code as there are a multitude of use cases and all businesses are unique.
+Flexibility is critical for unique businesses.
 - **Peer review**: Because the source code is open and accessible by peer programmers, the code base is actively checked and enhanced, leading to a better product.
 - **No vendor lock-in**: Freedom for the user means users can take the open source code anywhere and use it for anything, at any time.
 - **Community**: Open source software often inspires a community of users and developers to form around it.
 This community often produces, tests, uses, promotes, and ultimately affects the software they love.